 Best Interests of the Child

 The plan should meet the needs of each child meshing with a parent’s capabilities, strengths, and talents.
 A child may express a strong preference to live with the parent who has the latest tech gadgetry and less discipline.
-Parents know their children perform better at school with well managed sleep routines and regular nutritious meals.
-A parent who has more patience may be more comfortable parenting the youngest while the sport enthusiast parent will be keen to care for the high activity child.
+Parents know their children perform better at school with well-managed sleep routines and regular nutritious meals.
+A parent who has more patience may be more comfortable parenting the youngest while the sports enthusiast parent will be keen to care for the high activity child.

 Security, Safety, and Predictability

 When considering scheduling parenting time, predictability in a child’s routine is important for youngsters.
-The same mealtime, bedtime rituals, and quiet environment for tackling homework helps each child adjust and feel valued.
-A safe and secure home base fosters strong self esteem and confidence.
+The same mealtime, bedtime rituals, and quiet environment for tackling homework help each child adjust and feel valued.
+A safe and secure home base fosters strong self-esteem and confidence.